ankushKun/aoxpress/ao-fetch/README.md

-# Aofetch
+# ao-fetch

-A client library for communicating with AO processes.
-Aofetch provides a familiar HTTP-like interface for making requests to AO processes, similar to the `fetch` API.
+A client library for communicating with AO processes. ao-fetch provides a familiar HTTP-like interface for making requests to AO processes, similar to the `fetch` API.

 Best used with [aoxpress](https://github.com/ankushKun/aoxpress/blob/main/aoxpress/README.md)